-I admit that when I first read this passage sometime in the late 1980s or early 90s, I found it difficult to visualise how religious fanaticism could be a “world devouring fire”.
-At the time – religious fanaticism did not seem at likely to threaten the world – surely (I thought) it was a largely a thing of the past.
+I admit that when I first read this passage sometime in the late 1980s or early 1990s, I found it difficult to visualise how religious fanaticism could be a “world-devouring fire”.
+At the time, religious fanaticism did not seem likely to threaten the world; surely (I thought) it was largely a thing of the past.

 Tragically the truth of Bahá’u’lláh’s words are all too evident in the 21st century.
 It is not the only occasion that during my life I have seen observations in Bahá’u’lláh’s writings confirmed by the course of events.

 Bahá’u’lláh’s concluding words in this passage are also striking.
-It suggests that this religious problem requires a religious solution – indeed that it cannot be solved without religion.
+They suggest that this religious problem requires a religious solution – indeed, that it cannot be solved without religion.
 Elsewhere Bahá’u’lláh comments on the need for religion as a stabilising force in society.

 In truth, religion is a radiant light and an impregnable stronghold for the protection and welfare of the peoples of the world, for the fear of God impelleth man to hold fast to that which is good, and shun all evil.
 Should the lamp of religion be obscured, chaos and confusion will ensue, and the lights of fairness and justice, of tranquility and peace cease to shine.

-We may note that religion may be ‘obscured’ in more than one way – through its outward decline or through the corruption of religion into an instrument of hate (a result incoherent with its very purpose).
+We may note that religion could be “obscured” in more than one way – through its outward decline or through the corruption of religion into an instrument of hate (a result incoherent with its very purpose).
 Both phenomena are manifestations of religious decline.